We Built a Working App in 30 Minutes, Live, Twice, at Boston Tech Week

 - PRD to code.
 That spec went straight into Claude Code, which scaffolded the app while we narrated what was happening.

 - Design in parallel.
-While the app took shape, Alec shaped the look and feel (buttons, type, layout) then handed it off with a commit.
+While the app took shape, Alec worked on the look and feel (buttons, type, layout) and then handed it off with a commit.

 - Polish and deploy.
-Mobile-first tweaks, then a live deploy to Vercel.
+A few mobile-first tweaks, and then a live deploy to Vercel.

-- Show the receipts.
-We left the Claude transcript, the GitHub commits, and the Vercel deploys up so nobody had to take our word for it.
+- Show our work.
+We left the Claude transcript, the GitHub commits, and the Vercel deploys up on screen so nobody had to take our word for it.

-The crowd favorite, though, had nothing to do with the code.
-Every time we stopped typing and just talked to Claude Code out loud, dictating a full prompt with Wispr Flow and watching a clean, punctuated paragraph of instructions land on screen in about a second, the room laughed in awe.
-Nobody expected the words to keep up that well.
-By a mile, it was the highlight of both demos.
+Interestingly, the crowd favorite had nothing to do with the code.
+Every time we stopped typing and just talked to Claude Code out loud, dictating a full prompt with Wispr Flow and watching a clean, punctuated paragraph of instructions appear on screen in about a second, the room was amazed.
+Nobody expected the dictation to keep up that well, and it ended up being the highlight of both demos.

 This isn't a party trick.
-It's exactly how we now prototype and validate real client work.
-We can put a believable, clickable, deployed version of an idea in front of stakeholders in hours instead of weeks.
-The 30-minute timer just made the point impossible to argue with.
+It's how we now prototype and validate real client work.
+We can put a believable, clickable, deployed version of an idea in front of stakeholders in hours instead of weeks, and the 30-minute timer just made that easy to see.

 "I was amazed to see a working POC of an idea from the audience come together live."